Skip to content

 Source: Aon / company reports

-Capital market conditions were very volatile in 2022.
+Capital market conditions were very volatile.
 Rapidly rising interest rates undermined the market value of fixed-income securities carrying lower coupons, while equity prices were impacted by poor stock market performance.

-The ordinary and total pre-tax investment yields reported by the ARA constituents in 2022, prior to the impact of hedging strategies and foreign exchange movements.
+The ordinary and total pre-tax investment yields reported by the ARA constituents, prior to the impact of hedging strategies and foreign exchange movements.

 Direct comparison of total yields is highly misleading, due to significant variances in the accounting treatment of mark-to-market losses on bonds.
 Some companies capture all of the movement in pre-tax earnings.
 Others report the bulk of the impact through other comprehensive income.